markedjs/marked/README.md

 By supporting the above Markdown flavors, it's possible that Marked can help you use other flavors as well; however, these are not actively supported by the community.

+<h2 id="security">Security</h2>

+The only completely secure system is the one that doesn't exist in the first place.
+Having said that, we take the security of Marked very seriously; however, none of us are necessarily security experts, so to speak.
+Therefore, if you find something, [say something](https://github.com/markedjs/marked/issues).

 <h2 id="contributing">Contributing</h2>